 - The difference between the first indentation depth and the second indentation equals the hardness of the knife blade.

-Since the hardness of steel does vary greatly based on the knife steel type used, many manufacturers offer a hardness range (i.e. "58+" or "58-59").
+Since the hardness of steel does vary greatly based on the knife steel type used, many manufacturers offer a hardness range rather than an individual score (i.e. "58+" or "58-59").

 But What Do Rockwell Score Ratings Mean?

-In summary, the number associated with the Rockwell Hardness Scale determines how hard the knife steel is.
+In summary, the number associated with the Rockwell Hardness Scale determines how hard the steel of a knife is.
 Softer steel is more durable but loses its sharpened edge faster, while harder steel stays sharp for longer but is more fragile and prone to chipping.

 If you're just looking for what a Rockwell Score means, there you have it.
 If you want to get a little more granular, read on.